fmillion-mnsu/cs401-f25/PROJECT.md

 Your project **must** incorporate the following functionality:

 * A simple, hand-coded HTTP server to serve the web pages.
 (See the Tips section for hints on doing this!)
 You don't need to do *extensive* error handling - just basic checks for validity are acceptable.
 * The web server should be able to share at least two pages - the main UI and a configuration page.
-The main page must provide a means of controlling the onboard LED.
+The main page must provide a means of controlling the onboard LED and also displaying the current state of the LED.
 The configuration page must allow you to specify an SSID and password.
   * You do NOT need to implement Wi-Fi scanning functionality to select a broadcasting hotspot.
 You need only ask the user to type in their network SSID in one field and password in another.
 * The web server should accept the SSID and password given by the user in configuration as an HTTP POST request to a given endpoint.
 Upon receiving SSID and password, the device should store those values in a config file (e.g. `config.json`), return a success message to the user, and then *reboot* the Pi Pico.
     > ![TIP]